Your Guide to Safe Cycling in Missoula

-In the state of Montana, bicycles are legally classified as vehicles.
+In Montana, bicycles are legally classified as vehicles.
 That means you have the same rights as a car, but it also means you must follow the same rules as a car.
-Follow these tips to ensure you're riding safely, predictably, and legally.
+Follow these tips to ensure you're riding safely, predictably and legally.

 Ride with the flow of traffic.
 Riding against the flow is called “bike-salmoning,” and is one of the most common ways bicyclists get injured.
 Never go down a one-way street the wrong way, or travel the wrong way in the bike lane.

 Take the lane.
 As a cyclist, you have a right to the full lane.
 Ride in the center of the lane and stay out of the “door zone” next to parked cars.
 You are not blocking traffic; you are traffic.
 Cars should change lanes to pass you, and are legally allowed to cross the double yellow line to do so.

 Use hand signals to turn or stop.
 This makes you more visible and predictable to other road users.

 Yield to pedestrians.
 People traveling on foot always have the right of way.
 When approaching a pedestrian or another cyclist from behind, let them know of your presence - use a bell, or say “coming up on your left.”
 Slow down and give pedestrians a wide berth when passing.

 On campus, the speed limit for bikes is no more than double the walking speed.
 If sidewalks are too crowded, dismount and walk.

 Ride only on paved surfaces.
 Riding on the grass creates ruts and mud pits, and diminishes the beauty of campus.

 Always lock up your bike!
 Theft is a problem in Missoula.
 Always use the best bicycle lock you can afford.